About Us

 Jodi was born and raised on a farm just outside the small town of Magnetawan.
 Moving to Toronto in 2000 she worked in many industries, all primarily hospitality.

 After managing a very busy restaurant in downtown Toronto, Jodi decided it was time to return to the farm.
 The countryside had always been calling.
-She started selling her photography at the local summer markets, and that is where she met Gianni.
+She started selling her photography at the local summer markets, and that is where she developed a passion for small business life.

-She joined the business full time in 2016 and helped it to grow, designing a website, building online sales, creating social media accounts and bringing the business into new realms.
+She joined the Attilio’s Fine Foods full time in 2016 and helped it to grow, designing a website, building online sales, creating social media accounts and bringing the business into new realms.

-Her love and experience in customer service, hospitality, and being outdoors was an ideal fit.
-Despite not having Italian heritage, Jodi has become just as well versed in the production of olive oil as anyone else in the family, traveling to Italy for the harvest each year.
-Jodi is the creative force in the business, carrying on a vital role 'behind the scenes'.
+Her love and experience in customer service, hospitality, and being outdoors was an ideal fit for market life.
+Despite not having Italian heritage, Jodi has become just as well versed in the production of olive oil as anyone else in the business and has traveled to Italy many times for the harvest season.
+Jodi took over the business in 2025 with the intention of carrying forward the legacy of Attilio’s with full blessings from the family.

 Attilio Caschera